psychoinformatics-de/ipsy-docs/content/pages/tools/cli.rst

   .. code::

-    echo "What did the llama say when asked to go on a picnic?" > lame_joke.txt
+    echo 'Uhh, what kind of music do you usually have here?' > blues_brothers_reference.txt

   Or, more practically, the output of a long running search.

   .. code::

-    find /home/data/psyinf -t f -name "\*.fsf" -print > ffs_these_fsf.txt
+    find /home/data/exppsy -type f -name "*.fsf" -print > ffs_these_fsfs.txt

 ``>>``
   ``>>`` appends the output to a file.
 If the file doesn't exist, it will